 Final Thoughts

-Few places have taken my breath away like Oia is.
+Few places have taken my breath away like Oia did.
 From the moment we arrived, I was awestruck by the incredible views and dreamy atmosphere.
 I can absolutely see why it’s captured so much on postcards and screensavers!

-I hope this list has been helpful for planning your trip to Oia and beyond.
 Now that you know all the incredible things to do in Oia, make sure to check out my guide on How to Get to Milos to continue planning your Greek Island vacation!

 Or, read more blog posts about the Greek Islands below! ⬇️🇬🇷